see--/natural-question-answering/README.md

 python3 nq_to_squad.py --fn simplified-nq-test.jsonl; python3 train_eval.py --do_not_train --predict_fn nq-test-v1.0.1.json
 ```

 The training and evaluation should finish within 5 hours and you should get a local validation score of ~`0.72` and public LB of ~`0.73`.
+The weights are stored in `nq_bert_uncased_0/checkpoint-015400/weights.h5`.
 For inference please check my [Kaggle Notebook](https://www.kaggle.com/seesee/submit-full).

 # Notice